thesentientai/Nifty/README.md

 When a Borrower is looking to borrow ETH from the liquidity pool, he or she firstly posts the Collateral Requirement in Accepted ERC-721 Tokens.
 Next, an ERC-721 token representing the loan and the Borrower’s collateral is issued to the Borrower, along with the requested amount of ETH.
 Borrowers make monthly payments towards repayment of their loans until the bond’s maturity date.
 This means that all loans must be initialized

-Price Discovery of ERC-721 Tokens
+# Price Discovery of ERC-721 Tokens

 In order to calculate the value of tokens in the network along with the penalty fee generated if a borrower earns a strike was determined by a price discovery mechanism.
 Using Oracle services as means to pull third party party data into the blockchain.
 Although the solution was sound, we disliked the central point of failure of an ORacle and didn’t want to rely on third party providers.
 While ideating how to solve the problem that was so integral to our product, we took notice of 0x and the 0xChanger use of 0xChanger will help us constantly retrieve accurate pricing of our ERC20 token as well as make the experience more seamless for our users.

 # Providing Liquidity to ERC-721 using ERC-20

 Beyond solving the problem of price discovery, 0x offers “our Company” network another highly desirable property: liquidity.
 Since the penalty fee requires users to possess a native token, it would be suboptimal to require them to move to third party marketplaces when they want to bring their tokens out of the system.
 In addition to providing an efficient price discovery mechanism, integration with the 0xChanger contract allows the “Company” network to provide “always open” liquidity tokens to its users.
-With the 0xChanger contract, users will not be required to interact with third-party markets in order to acquire the ERC20 tokens they need to pay to receive/expend their funds, or convert rewards to denomination tokens, and can instead convert our ERC20 token.,
+With the 0xChanger contract, users will not be required to interact with third-party markets in order to acquire the ERC20 tokens they need to pay to receive/expend their funds, or convert rewards to denomination tokens, and can instead convert our ERC20 token.

 # Preserving Upside Potential Whilst Mitigating Drawdown